-Join Aaron F. Ross for an in-depth discussion in this video Adjusting animation in the Curve Editor, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting animation in the Curve Editor, part of Learning RealFlow.

 - To fine tune Animation, use the Curve Editor.
 I want to make some simple changes to the Animation of the speed of the Particle Emitter.
 Select the CircleEmitter, go to the Node Parameters, and in the Circle Parameters, we'll see that if speed is not selected it's high-lighted in orange, meaning that it's animated.
 Select that parameter, then right click and choose Open curve.
 That opens up the Curve Editor showing us a graph of value of that parameter mapped against time, value vertical, and time horizontal.